Pienteger/pienteger-blog/README.md

 - Now, go to to site-name.netlify.app/admin/, and login with your credentials.

 Once you are in your Netlify CMS, you can navigate to Posts and Pages.
 Here you will find a list of existing pages and posts.

-## Built with

-- Gatsby for Static Site Generation
-- Netlify CMS for content management
-- Styled Component for styling